What Is Autism?

 You must also know that being autistic doesn’t mean you’re disfavoured or that you can’t lead a normal life.
 Not at all!
 Autistic persons have things they’re good at, well, they also struggle with some things, but this is true for everyone.
 Just as you were born with a birthmark, being autistic is what you were born with.
 It’s in you!

 It should be noted that autism has several subtypes, meaning no two autistic individuals share distinct autistic features.
 They’re completely different from each other.
-This spectrum disorder varies among individuals; some persons barely need support before they can explore their abilities, while others require marked care with their daily lives.
+This spectrum disorder varies among individuals and needs to be diagnosed successfully; some persons barely need support before they can explore their abilities, while others require marked care with their daily lives.

 Signs of Autism